clay-arras/java-fitness-tracker/README.md

 As a user, I want to be able to edit workouts

 As a user, I want to be able to calculate metrics

+As a user, I want to be able to save workout data (if I so choose)

+As a user, I want to be able to load previous workout data (if I so choose)